 A couple of years back, Samsung introduced its wildly popular Curved TV — a television with a curved screen to mimic the eyes' peripheral vision, allowing for a more immersive experience.
 Now, the brand is bringing the same unique design to your desktop with its 390 Series 24-inch LED curved monitor.
 Made with the same immersive, ultra-slim curved design, these monitors are ace for CVS thanks to a special eye-saving mode that reduces eye strain and side effects of the condition.
 What's more, they feature a brilliant, HD picture quality and eco-friendly construction.

-Even if gaming isn't at the forefront of your monitor needs, if you're shopping for a gamer you love, finding the right monitor is crucial.
-Keep eyes safe with the gaming monitor of their dreams — the Dell 27-inch LED monitor.
-Featuring an advanced graphic setup for an immersive experience, this monitor is quipped with a QHD resolution (a dream for the eye-conscious out there).
+Even if gaming isn't at the forefront of your own monitor needs, finding the right monitor for the gamer in your life is crucial.
+Keep their eyes safe with Dell's 27-inch LED monitor.
+Featuring an advanced graphic setup for an immersive experience, it's equipped with a QHD resolution (a dream for the eye-conscious out there).
 It's also tilt, pivot, swivel, and height-adjustable, allowing for a customizable piece that won't lead to any of those annoying CVS symptoms.

-Today's monitors are some of the smallest and slimmest ever made, but if you're looking to really maximize your desk space, a monitor stand, like this 1home Wood Monitor Stand, is a must-have.
-Featuring a minimalist, two-tier design, this multifunctional wood stand acts as both a desk organizer and a display stand.
-There's a holding slot that's compatible with any smartphone and a cable organizer and it stands at 5.6-inches tall, providing improved visibility and reducing the likelihood of straining neck and back aches.
+Today's monitors are some of the smallest and slimmest ever made, but if you're looking to really improve your visibility, a computer stand, like this 1home Wood model, is a must-have.
+Featuring a minimalist, two-tier design, this multifunctional wood piece stands at 5.6-inches tall, boosting your monitor to eye level and reducing the likelihood of straining neck and back aches.
+It also acts as a desk organizer with a holding slot that's compatible with any smartphone and a cable organizer.